uqlibrary/technology-training/R/dplyr/dplyr.md

     filter(year == 1997)
 ```

-The pipe operator can be read as "then" and makes the code a lot **more readable** than when nesting functions into each other, and avoids the creation of several intermediate objects.
+The pipe operator can be read as “then” and makes the code a lot **more
+readable** than when nesting functions into each other, and avoids the
+creation of several intermediate objects.

-From now on, we'll use this syntax.
+From now on, we’ll use this syntax.

 #### Challenge 2 – a tiny dataset

-Select the 2002 life expectancy observation for Eritrea (and remove the rest of the variables).
+Select the 2002 life expectancy observation for Eritrea (and remove the
+rest of the variables).

 ``` r
 eritrea_2002 <- gapminder %>%